 JWT Authentication Implementation

-This document describes the JWT-based OAuth 2.1 authentication implementation for mcp-trino server.
+This document describes the JWT-based authentication implementation for the mcp-trino server, providing secure access control at the server level.

 Overview

-The mcp-trino server implements OAuth 2.1 authentication using JWT Bearer tokens with server-level request interception.
-This ensures complete API protection for all MCP methods, not just tool execution.
+The mcp-trino server implements JWT Bearer token authentication with server-level request interception, ensuring complete API protection for all MCP methods.
+This approach provides security for the entire API surface, not just individual tools.

 Architecture